janicez/aspIRCd/README.md

 IRC daemon.
 It is a fork of the now-defunct ShadowIRCD and seeks to continue in the direction ShadowIRCD was headed.

+**ChatIRCd**
+some of the coding from ChatIRCd has been used on sIRCd.
+Credit to Ben (www.chatlounge.net)

 ## Supported Platforms

 All modern \*NIX systems should work.
 You need the equivalent of the following